Home Care Safety For Seniors Risks and Prevention

 Help protect your aging loved ones from hazards in their home.

-Top Tips for Home Safety Risks and Prevention
+Top Tips for Safety Risks and Prevention at home

-June is National Safety Month—a time to assess safety risks in the home and learn how you can prevent accidents and injuries from occurring in the adults you love and help care for.
+It’s time to assess home care safety risks in the home and learn how you can prevent accidents and injuries from occurring in the adults you love and help care for.

 Falls and Injuries